 As companies make more affordable 4K TVs and Ultra HD continues to rise in popularity, the next stage in high-resolution viewing is truly here.
 But, as with all technology, the next big thing is never far away, and if there’s one TV feature that’s going to define 2016 it’s HDR.

 HDR, or High Dynamic range, was the talk of CES 2016, with every major TV manufacturer unveiling new HDR-compatible TVs.
+It's even coming to phones now.
+The new Samsung Galaxy Note 7 supports HDR video, the first smartphone to do so.

 But what exactly is HDR?
 Some may be familiar with the term in relation to photography, but how does it pertain to TV screens?
 Allow us to explain as we take a closer look at the big TV tech of 2016.